Asabeneh/30-Days-Of-JavaScript/readMe.md

    _and informative_

 4. Create a variable.js file and declare variables and assign string, boolean, undefined and null data types
 5. Create datatypes.js file and use the JavaScript ***typeof*** operator to check different data types.
-Check the data type of each variables
+Check the data type of each variable
 6. Declare four variables without assigning values
 7. Declare four variables with assigning values
 8. Declare variables to store your first name, last name, marital status, country and age in multiple lines
 9. Declare variables to store your first name, last name, marital status, country and age in a single line
-10. Declare two variables _myAge_ and _yourAge_ and assign them initial values and log to browser console.
+10. Declare two variables _myAge_ and _yourAge_ and assign them initial values and log to the browser console.
    Output:
    ```sh
    I am 25 years old.